jcjollant/gakneeboard/README.md

 # TODO
 * When an airport code is unknown, we should say so
+* reduce size of the loading spiner
-* Add site to google search
+* change rwy orientation choice to buttons
+* when demo is loaded, rwy orientation is not considered
 * Add SEO tags
-* New Tile mode for ATIS that shows several lines
 * Add separators in Corner data selectors
 * User setting to show rwy dimension at the bottom
-* User setting wether runway should be oriented or straight
-* User settings whether to show 45 entry magnetic course
 * New Tiles Synopsis => capture altitude and fuel level
+* New Tile Fuel Bug
 * Small indicator below runway is configurable

 # Done
+* Add site to google search
 ## 5/11/2024 511
 * Atis compact mode
 * patternMode is save with airport